Standard Conjectures and Height Pairings: Local cycles

-\begin{prop} Assume either the smoothness of $X/S$ or the standard conjectures \ref{conj-nd}, \ref{conj-lef}.
+\begin{prop} Assume either the smoothness of $X/S$ or the standard Conjectures \ref{conj-nd}, \ref{conj-lef}.
 An admissible class has curvature $0$ if and only if it is homologically trivial.
 In particular, the Beilinson--Bloch lifting exists for all homologically trivial cycles. \end{prop} \begin{proof} By Theorem \ref{thm-lef-ac}, the $A_\psi^*(X_s)$ is isomorphic to its image in $H^{2*}(X_{\bata})(*)$.
-Thus the curvature map is a composition
+Thus the curvature map is the following composition of maps:

 where $A^*(X_\eta)$ is the image of $Z^*(X_\eta)$ in $H^{2*}(X_{\bata})(*)$. \end{proof}